Export and share live to Outlook, Google, Apple and other calendars with a live calendar feed from your schedule?

 Do you want to view your events in another calendar like Microsoft Outlook, Google Calendar, Apple Calendar, or on a simple webpage?

-Schedules can be shared and viewed remotely for each resource in any other calendar tools that support iCalendar.
+Schedules can be shared and viewed remotely for individual each resource, or all resources, in any other calendar tools that support iCalendar.
 Any changes to the resources schedule will be automatically updated in the remote calendar.

-From the Account menu in the top right, choose Account Settings, then Groups and Resources.
+You can share events for specific resources using each resources own iCalendar link.
+From the Account menu in the top right, choose Account Settings, then Resources.
 Click the Resource you want to share, then from the Sharing tab you can copy the iCalendar Link, then add to it in your favourite calendar tool.
-See below for steps on subscribing for some common calendar tools.
-You can also open the iCalendar Browser Link in any browser and see a list of the events for the resource on a webpage.

 Note: The older version 1 iCal links includes a hash of the password and permissions of the User that is logged in and supplying the iCal link.
 Changing the password for this User will stop any previous iCal feeds from working created by this user.